ZaYiKBeIgH/Climate_change_social_media_analysis/README.md

 # Climate_change_social_media_analysis
-Analysing social media interactions on climate change Performing sentiment analysis on a data base of social media interactions on climate change
+Analysing social media interactions and
+Performing sentiment analysis on a data base of social media interactions on climate change